joshgerdes/jekyll-uno/_posts/2023-10-21-Monitor-Azure-LandingZones-with-AMBA.md

 * Service Health
 * Landing Zone (i.e., Application)

-Or a single management group/subscription consisting of all features, with Alert processing rules sending relevant subscription alerts, to an Action group, that will notify by email if an alert is raised.
+Or a single management group/subscription consisting of all features, with Alert processing rules sending relevant subscription alerts to an Action group that will notify by email if an alert is raised.

 For my own Azure environment, I only have 2 Subscriptions that sit under the following Management Group hierarchy:

 ![Management Group structure](/images/posts/AMBA_LukeGeekNZMG.png)

-We will deploy these initiatives to the MG Management Group, which allows us to then Assign those initiatives to anything beneath it, in our case the mg-landingzones and trey-platform management groups.
+We will deploy these initiatives to the MG Management Group, which allows us to then Assign those initiatives to anything beneath it, in our case, the mg-landingzones and trey-platform management groups.

 As part of the deployment, we will adjust the following parameters to match our environment: